 Guidance for the Implementation Phase in relation to charter question #3: Due concern needs to be given to ensuring that the required safeguards are in place as outlined in response to this question.
 Should mechanism B be selected, the additional safeguards outlined in the response to this charter question need to be factored in.

-In relation to the Independent Evaluation Panel that is to be established, due care will need to be given to ensure that safeguards are in place to ensure the independence of the members of the panel (see also recommendation #[confirm].
+In relation to the Independent Project Applications Evaluation Panel that is to be established, due care will need to be given to ensure that safeguards are in place to ensure the independence of the members of the panel (see also recommendation #2.
 Similarly, to ensure continuity and expertise, a sufficient pool of independent evaluators needs to be identified.

 Charter Question #5: What conflict of interest provisions and procedures need to be put in place as part of this framework for fund allocations?